MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Preview manifest file in local environment

 To preview manifest file in local environment, you can press F5 to run local debug.
-After generating environment variables in `env/.env.local`, the app package and preview manifest will be built under `appPackage/build` folder.
+After you generate the environment variables in `env/.env.local`, the app package and preview manifest will be built under `appPackage/build` folder.

 You can also trigger `Zip Teams App Package` from tree view or `Teams: Zip Teams app Package` from command palette to generate previewed manifest and app package.